Skip to main content

 warning

-Take a backup of your nginx config before installing the module.
-It might be overwritten by the module installation.
+Take a backup of your NGINX config before installing the module.
+It may be overwritten by the module installation.

 nginx.conf